 OK, so this is, yeah.
 You'll see.
-So it's not on the quiz but it gives me a chance to say something important, and at the same time review Fourier series and Fourier integrals.
+So it's not on the guiz but it gives me a chance to say something important, and at the same time review Fourier series and Fourier integrals.
 So let me start with the problem.
-The problem comes for an A to D converter.
+The problem comes for a A to D converter.
 So what does that mean?
-That means, this A is analog.
+That means this a is analog.
 That means we have a function, A for analog.
 And D for digital.
-So we have a function, like-- So f(x), say, all the way minus infinity to infinity, so we'll be doing, that's where the Fourier integral's going to come up.
+So we have a function.
+Like, so f(x).
+Say, all the way minus infinity to infinity, so we'll be doing, that's where the Fourier integral's going to come up.
 So that's analog.
 All x, it's some curve.
 And people build, and you can buy, and they're sold in large quantities, something that just samples that function.
 Say, at the integers.
-So now I'll sample that function and let me take the period of the sample to be one, so that I'm going to take the values f(n).
-So now I've got something digital that I can work with, that I can compute with.
-And, so the sampling theorem--Well, I mean, the question is-- Yeah, the sampling theorem is about this question, and it seems a crazy question, when do these numbers -- That's just a sequence of numbers.
+So now I'll sample that function and let me take the period of the sample to be one, so that I'm going to take the values f(n). so now I've got something digital like I work with I can come here with and so the saplings here I'm well he I mean and they're going to question it yeah selling sampling say army is about this question and it seems like crazy question when do these numbers that's just a sequence of numbers.
 This x was all the way from minus infinity to infinity.
 And similarly, n is numbers all the way from minus infinity to infinity, they're just samples.
 When does that tell me the function?
 When can I learn from those samples, when do I have total information about the function?
 Now, you'll say impossible.
 Right?
-So suppose I draw a function f(x), OK?
+So suppose I draw function f(x), OK?
 And I'm going to sample it at these points.
 All the way, so these are the numbers, these are my f(n).
-Sampling at equal intervals, because if we want to use Fourier ideas, equal spacing is the right thing to have.
+Sampling it, equal intervals because if we want to use Fourier ideas, equal spacing is the right thing to have.
 So when could I recover the function in between?
 Well, you'd say, never.
 Because how do I know what that function could be doing in between.